RobTillaart/AD5620/README.md

 - **uint32_t getSPIspeed()** gets current speed in **Hz**.
 - **bool usesHWSPI()** returns true if HW SPI is used.

-Datasheet max frequency.
-Overclocking not tested.
+Datasheet maximum frequency.
+Overclocking is not tested.

 |  Voltage  |  Max Speed  |
 |:---------:|:-----------:|